 The EU funds the Emergency Response Mechanism (ERM) ensuring timely emergency assistance (often cash) to people who have been recently displaced.
 A small proportion of these beneficiaries are people affected by natural disasters.
 Since the beginning of 2017, around 300 000 people across the country have benefited from ERM assistance.

 Furthermore the EU funds life-saving health services for victims of the conflict and supports health services in areas where the regular government health care provision is disrupted due to armed interventions.

 In 2016 and 2017, €1.95 million has been allocated to deliver education in emergencies to vulnerable children, including Pakistani refugee children.
 The initiatives have been introduced in conflict-affected provinces such as Khost, Nangarhar, Jawzjan and Kandahar, benefiting 11 500 students and over 200 teachers.

-The European Commission has funded humanitarian operations in Afghanistan since 1994, with total funding to date exceeding €756 million.
-Funds are allocated strictly on the basis of the humanitarian principles of independence, impartiality and neutrality to ensure access to those in need.
+The European Commission has funded humanitarian operations in Afghanistan since 1994, providing in excess of €775 million to date.
+Funds are allocated strictly on the basis of the humanitarian principles of independence, impartiality, and neutrality to ensure access to those in need.